 The regime held Marchal and Adelkhah for months without making criminal charges public, but finally disclosed that he would be tried for “collusion to endanger national security,” while she would be tried for both that charge and “propaganda against the political system of the Islamic Republic.”
 She had also initially been charged with “espionage” (by contacting dissidents and civil rights activists under the pretense of her research) and “disturbing public opinion” (by opposing laws mandating gender discrimination and requiring women to wear head-coverings), but those counts were dropped.

 On May 16, 2020, Adelkhah was sentenced to five years in prison for the aforementioned “collusion” charge and one year for the “propaganda” charge.
 Her lawyer said that he expected the prison terms would be served concurrently.
 An Iranian judiciary spokesman announced on June 30 that Adelkhah’s appeal was denied and she would serve a total of five years in prison.

 Iran freed Marchal on March 20, 2020, in exchange for France simultaneously releasing Jalal Rohollahnejad, an Iranian accused of violating U.S. sanctions laws.
 Marchal returned to France the next day.
 The regime continues to hold Adelkhah hostage in Evin Prison.

 In December of 2019, the French government summoned Iran’s ambassador and demanded again that Marchal and Adelkhah be released and that French consular officials be allowed to meet with them.
 France’s foreign minister reiterated those demands to his Iranian counterpart in February of 2020, and President Macron again urged Tehran to free Adelkhah after Marchal was freed in March of 2020.

 SciencesPo has claimed that it is taking several steps to help Adelkhah and Marchal, working closely with the French Ministry of Europe and Foreign Affairs and the French National Centre for Scientific Research.
 The university specifically mentioned that it had made sure that the two hostages had a very experienced attorney who is on the Iranian regime’s approved list.
 In July of 2019, the SciencesPo faculty issued a message expressing their “warmest support” for Adekhah and her family and their “strong hope” for her speedy release.
 The International Sociological Association endorsed that message.

-Also, in July of 2019, the president of the Middle East Studies Association (MESA) and the chair of its Committee on Academic Freedom sent a letter in support of Adelkhah to Ayatollah Ali Khamenei, Iran’s supreme leader and Major General Hossein Salami, the IRGC’s commander-in-chief.
+Also, in July of 2019, the president of the Middle East Studies Association (MESA) and the chair of its Committee on Academic Freedom sent a letter in support of Adelkhah to Ayatollah Ali Khamenei, Iran’s supreme leader, and Major General Hossein Salami, the IRGC’s commander-in-chief.
 The MESA officials objected to the regime’s increasing imprisonment of academics and urged the recipients to free Adelkhah immediately and make sure she returned to France safely.